 The healthcare cybersecurity niche can be quite fruitful right now.
 Opportunities are widely available; however, employers still want to ensure they’re hiring candidates with the right skills, and they typically look for validation like industry certifications.
 Then, you may be trying to decide between Healthcare Information Security and Privacy Practitioner (HCISPP) or a Certified Information Systems Security Personnel (CISSP).

-Considered by many as the gold standard for infosec professionals, CISSP is one of the certifications that are in highest demand by employers across all sectors.
-Jobs that require CISSP range from security analyst to chief information security officer.
+Considered by many as the gold standard for infosec professionals, the CISSP certification is in high demand by employers across all sectors.
+Jobs that require a CISSP certification range from security analyst to chief information security officer.

-“Cybersecurity professionals who earn the CISSP are among the most sought-after security experts in the world,” says (ISC)², Inc. This explains why they are also amongst the highest salaried credential holders.
+“Cybersecurity professionals who earn the CISSP are among the most sought-after security experts in the world,” says (ISC)².
+This explains why they are also amongst the highest salaried credential holders.

 The CISSP is ideal for those seeking to prove their understanding of cybersecurity strategy and their hands-on ability in implementing such strategy through engineering and managing an organization’s security program able to withstand the current, ever-changing threat landscape.